sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/bhaugolikaviShayAH/Location_of_Lanka_Split_1.md

 Nearer home in India, the confusing identification becomes more confused.
 Adjoining the ruins of Vijayanagara (Hampi) we are shown Kishkindha, Pampa and Matanga parvata.
 Sardar Kibe has shown these places to be in the Central Provinces.
 On the Indo-Afghan border there are places associated with Rama, Sita and many leading characters of the Ramayana.
 Why, in every part of our Indian continent, there are places having some connection or other with the Rama legend.
 A map of India and the adjoining countries, showing places associated with Rama saga is bound to be highly instructive.

 In Java too, the Ramayana is supposed to be enacted.
 The place names mentioned in the Ramayana are to be found in Java to-day.
 The surprising aspect is not the wide-spread currency of the story, but its continuation inspite of Budhhistic and later Islamic influence there.
-The climax however seems to be in the introduction of Moslem mythological characters into one of the Javanese versions of the [Ramayana](# "Hikaiat Seri Rama (Indian influences on the Literature of Java and Bali).").
+The climax however seems to be in the introduction of Moslem mythological characters into one of the Javanese versions of the Ramayana[^3].").

+[^3]: "Hikaiat Seri Rama (Indian influences on the Literature of Java and Bali

 The deep, wide and extensive penetration of the Rama saga into the very life of the people here in India as well as elsewhere in the East Indies, must indeed be the greatest marvel of cultural achievement.
 Admittedly, the epic as we have it, is modern in the sense that it is post-Budhha.
 In other words, the story gained its present popularity within 20 centuries.
 For oral propagation, this must constitute a world-record.

 Various origins of the Ramayana have been suggested to show that the Rama story does not belong to India.
-According to [A. Weber](# "Uber das Ramayana (1870) its English translation- The Ramayana (by D C. Boyd) London 1873."), it was an adaptation of Homer's *Iliad*.
-Egyptian origin of the story is proposed by[Malladi Vankat Ratnam](# "Rama, the Greatest Pharaoh of Egypt, 2 vols.
-Rajahmundry1934.") in his two bulky volumes and taking a cue from him, Mr. B. V. Jadhav, wrote a series of articles in Marathi questioning the Aryan character of Rama.
-Semitic origin (meaning Persian !) is suggested by [Dr. S. V. Ketkar](# "Prachina Maharashtra (Marathi) Poona 1935; Chaps.
+According to A. Weber[^4] its English translation- The Ramayana (by D C. Boyd) London 1873."), it was an adaptation of Homer's *Iliad*.
+Egyptian origin of the story is proposed byMalladi Vankat Ratnam[^5] in his two bulky volumes and taking a cue from him, Mr. B. V. Jadhav, wrote a series of articles in Marathi questioning the Aryan character of Rama.
+Semitic origin (meaning Persian !) is suggested by Dr. S. V. Ketkar[^6] Poona 1935; Chaps.
 24-25.
 (Resume in English)")of the Marathi Dnyanakosha fame.
-Its symbolic significance is also hinted at [some critics](# "Y. Subbarao: Sri Ramayananada Anatarartha or Mokshamarga Pradipike (Kanarese) 1932.").
-Telang,Jacobi, [Winternitz](# "Telang: Ind.
+Its symbolic significance is also hinted at some critics[^7] 1932.").
+Telang,Jacobi, Winternitz[^8]and others have shown that the Homeric poems have had no influence on Valmiki's composition.

+[^4]: "Uber das Ramayana (1870

+[^5]: "Rama, the Greatest Pharaoh of Egypt, 2 vols.
+Rajahmundry1934."

+[^6]: "Prachina Maharashtra (Marathi

+[^7]: "Y. Subbarao: Sri Ramayananada Anatarartha or Mokshamarga Pradipike (Kanarese

+[^8]: "Telang: Ind.
 Ant.
-II, 143.7; III, 123; H. Jacobi: Das Ramayana; Winternitz, History of Indian Literature, I. pp. 514-5.")and others have shown that the Homeric poems have had no influence on Valmiki's composition.
+II, 143.7; III, 123; H. Jacobi: Das Ramayana; Winternitz, History of Indian Literature, I. pp. 514-5."

 Analysing the influence of the Ramayana, it is noticed that Hindustan (north of the Vindhyas) is under a firmer and deeper grip of the story than the Deccan.
 Ram Lila as observed by the Northerners - extending to 10 days ending with Dasara - is not known as such any where South of the Narmada.
 In the North too, to the West in the Punjab and beyond, the influence is stronger than what it is to the East in Bengal and Assam.
 Knowing as we do the immense popularity of the *Tulsi Ramayana* and its household use in the Hindi speaking regions, wedon't take the Central area into consideration for this comparative study.
 The curious fact about the Punjab is the more striking because there was Nanak's militant Sikhism to wean away a section of the populace from Valmiki's epic.
 Situated on the door-step of India the Punjab had to bear the first onslaughts of many an invasion from the North-West.
 Is the intense circulation of the Rama legend in the land of the five rivers due to its peculiar strategic position?
 Or to the heroic element in the story?
 Perhaps to both !